awsdocs/elb-gateway-load-balancers-user-guide/doc_source/create-load-balancer.md

 1. **IP listener routing**

    1. For **Default action**, select a target group to forward traffic to\.
-If you don't have a default target group, create a target group first\.
-Only target groups with GENEVE protocol are available for use with the Gateway Load Balancer\.
+If you don't have a target group, create one first\.
+The target group must use the GENEVE protocol\.

 1. \(Optional\) Expand **Tags** and add tags\.